computersarecool/willynolan.com/_posts/research/2017-04-05-pyramid-blending.md

         content:
           - '<a href="https://ieeexplore.ieee.org/document/1095851/authors#authors">The Laplacian Pyramid as a Compact Image Code</a>'
           - '<a href="http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.56.690">A Multiresolution Spline With Application to Image Mosaics</a>'
-          - '<p>Both of which were authored by Peter Burt and Edward Adelson</p>'
+          - 'Both of which were authored by Peter Burt and Edward Adelson'
 ---